PublicationsThe U4 Blog

 Cite this publication

-Bruckner, T.; (2018) Promoting global health through clinical trial transparency.
+Bruckner, T. (2018) Promoting global health through clinical trial transparency.
+Prevent research waste and grand corruption.
 Bergen: U4 Anti-Corruption Resource Centre, Chr.
 Michelsen Institute (U4 Brief 2018:5)

 Download PDF